Stonycreek Township, Somerset County, Pennsylvania

 Stonycreek Township is a township in Somerset County, Pennsylvania, United States.
 The township takes its name from the stony creek, which flows through it and represents its western boundary.
 The stream takes its name from the rocky bed over which it flows for a great part of its course.
 Its Indian name was Sinne-Hanne or Achsin-Hanne.
 Hanne means a stream and especially a swift mountain stream.
-The population was 2,089 at the 2020 census.
-It is part of the Johnstown, Pennsylvania, metropolitan statistical area.
+The population was 2,087 at the 2020 census.

-Stonycreek Township garnered global attention during the September 11 attacks when United Airlines Flight 93, intended to strike the United States Capitol in Washington, D.C., crashed into a field near downtown after civilian passengers on the flight from Newark, New Jersey to San Francisco International Airport rebelled against the flight's Al-Qaeda terrorist hijackers.
+Stonycreek Township garnered global attention during the September 11 attacks when United Airlines Flight 93, intended to strike the United States Capitol in Washington, D.C., crashed into a field near downtown after civilian passengers on the flight from Newark, New Jersey to San Francisco International Airport rebelled against the flight's al-Qaeda terrorist hijackers.

 History

 What is now Stonycreek Township was settled in 1762.
 Most old records call it Stony Creek.
-The Township was incorporated in 1792 from portions of Quemahoning Township as the last of the six original townships of Somerset County.
+The township was incorporated in 1792 from portions of Quemahoning Township as the last of the six original townships of Somerset County.

 Glessner Bridge was added to the National Register of Historic Places in 1980.

 September 11 attacks

 Stonycreek Township gained global attention on September 11, 2001, when United Airlines Flight 93 crashed there.
 Flight 93 was one of four airliners hijacked that day as part of the Al-Qaeda terrorist attack on the United States.
-It is widely held that the Flight 93 hijackers intended to use the craft to target the United States Capitol.
-The crash resulted after the passengers of the plane attacked the hijackers in an effort to gain control of the aircraft, resulting in the terrorists deliberately crashing it to prevent them from gaining the upper hand.
-They learned of the plane's intended fate through cell phone calls to and from family members.
-All 44 people aboard the plane, including four hijackers, were killed.
-The site is now the location of a national memorial honoring the passengers.
+It is widely held that the Flight 93 hijackers intended to use the craft to strike the United States Capitol.
+The crash occurred when the passengers tried to overpower the hijackers and seize control of the aircraft, prompting the terrorists to deliberately crash it rather than lose their advantage.
+The passengers learned of the plane's intended fate through cell phone calls to and from family members.
+All 44 people aboard the plane (including the four hijackers) were dead on impact.
+The site is now the location of a national memorial honoring the passengers and crew.